Acid Reflux Treatment - Gastroenterology of Westchester LLC

 What Is Acid Reflux?

 Acid reflux, or gastroesophageal reflux disease (GERD), is a digestive disorder categorized by weakness or damage to the lower esophageal sphincter (LES).
 For most individuals, the LES closes after food passes through.
-In acid reflux patients, weakness of damage to the LES causes to either open too often or not close all the way, which allows stomach acid to flow into the esophagus.
-This can cause symptoms associated with acid reflux such as characteristic burning in the chest, stomach, or throat, nausea, bloating, hiccups, or regurgitation of stomach acid.
+In acid reflux treatment recipients, weakness or damage to the LES causes it to either open too often or not close all the way, which allows stomach acid to flow into the esophagus.
+This can cause symptoms associated with acid reflux, such as characteristic burning in the chest, stomach, or throat, nausea, bloating, hiccups, or regurgitation of stomach acid.

-Patients suffering from acid reflux may find that their symptoms do not reduce in severity in response to over the counter medications.
-Individuals suffering with acid reflux in the Yonkers, New York area should therefore schedule appointments with the doctors at Gastroenterology of Westchester to receive an assessment, diagnosis, and treatment for their acid reflux related symptoms.
+Patients in need of acid reflux treatment may find that their symptoms do not reduce in severity in response to over-the-counter medications.
+Individuals suffering from, acid reflux in the Yonkers, New York area should, therefore, schedule appointments with the doctors at Gastroenterology of Westchester to receive an assessment, diagnosis, and treatment for their acid reflux-related symptoms.

 What Causes Acid Reflux?